 The following is the tip of an iceberg that I have been writing and gathering information on for ages it would seem.
 I’ve cut the story in three parts (Part 2 and Part 3 plus a note on masks).
 No one has time anymore to read, alas, which is one of the problems causing the issue explored below, but if you need some background, like my motivation for touching on this subject, maybe some credentials, a deeper look, you’ll find it after the main body.
 For those who send me clips that I “have to watch,” please consider how much time I’ve spent with pen in hand listening, reading, taking notes.
 Deconstructing.
 You can get through about 1000 words.

 Here’s why I am writing it.
 The Covid Crisis has become highly political.
-It has destabilized people, especially it would seem, in our very comfortable societies, where having one’s nails done or going to the gym is considered essential for survival and liberty.
+It has destabilized people in our very comfortable societies, where having one’s nails done or going to the gym is considered essential for survival and liberty.
 As every expert on conspiracy theories will tell you, unsettled times tend to boost the spread of these strange tales.
 Today, it’s the Internet, notably mass-gathering platforms like Facebook and Twitter, which are like Speaker’s Corner in London to the power of 100.
-I have been confronting them among strangers, but especially among friends since before the Covid crisis.
+I have been confronting them among strangers, and especially among friends since before the Covid crisis.
 And each time, it’s a journey down the rabbit hole.

 They are petty as well: Conspiracy theorists, for example, call mask wearers sheep for following rules, the way one might stop at a red light.
 Is that nice?
-Are the 163,000+ dead Americans idiots for dying?
+Are the 163,000+ (now over 1 million…) dead Americans sheep for dying?
 Herman Cain didn’t wear a mask.
 He’s dead.
 Oh yes, they say: Covid is a hoax, they died of something else… like the truthers who deny that planes didn’t take down the Twin Towers.
 I’ve argued with fundamentalist Christians….
 They have the same attitude.
 They believe and promote patent lies, but the non-believer is the idiot.

 And so I am beginning to feel like Bérenger at the end of Ionesco’s Rhinoceros.
 Lonely, but incapable of joining the cult-like community that believes that there’s a “they” out there and “they” are out to get them.
 There’s also something somber to these CT.
-The same people who are spreading doubt about climate change, are also spreading doubt about the veracity and impact of the illness.
+The same people who are spreading doubt about climate change, are also spreading doubt about the veracity and impact of the virus.
 And they are the same people who want to see Trump re-elected.
-That’s just facts, available straight from the horse’s mouth, no mysterious dot-connecting necessary.
+Those are just the facts, available straight from the horse’s mouth, no mysterious dot-connecting necessary.
 Look it up.
-The Fox pundits, the Breitbart gnomes, etc… Chatty aside: Schools will have to start teaching kids how to navigate the web soon.
-Otherwise I fear for our democracy and freedom.
-Let’s go:
+The Fox pundits, the Breitbart gnomes, etc., all are maintaining a large base of conspiracy-addled people, mainly for financial gain …

 Conspiracy theories and fake news are good friends.
 They are often promoted by groups with an axe to grind, with an agenda (yes, they are projecting).
 What Trump has labelled fake news, for example, is merely his way of discrediting the hard work of journos.
-By repeating that stupid trope over and over again, he has created a nimbus around the mainstream news, and suddenly everyone is calling news they don’t want to hear fake news.
-Ironically, by reporting all his nonsense, the MSM have, to a certain extent, started reporting fake news, namely the nonsense put out by the Trump admin.
-They should go report from Speaker’s Corner… much more interesting, but they are forced to do their job and report from the White House.
+By repeating that stupid trope over and over again, he has created a nimbus of doubt around the mainstream news, and suddenly everyone is calling news they don’t want to hear fake.
+Ironically, by reporting all his nonsense, the MSM have, to a certain extent, started reporting fake news, precisely the hallucinations put out by the Trump admin.
+Of course, they are forced to do their job and report from the White House.
 But couldn’t they slot this rubbish behind the weather?

 Anyway: There are such things as facts, with a bit of bias maybe, but anyone with a functioning brain can distill the info out of the editorializing, as long as it’s not just editorializing or out-and-out lies, like the stuff pumped out by Fox News and the other far-right channels.
 It’s called critical rationalism.
 For years I read the conservative Frankfurter Allgemeine, it didn’t affect my appreciation of its news value.
 Many conspiracy theories regarding masks, Hydroxychloroquine, sipping luke-warm water, “where are the bodies,” Covid as Hoax, “it’s just the flu,” “it was created in a lab,” the film “Plandemic”, etc., are not true, or are slightly true, making them in Harry Frankfurt’s definition: bullshit (cf. his treatise on the subject).